 We lived in Athens for a couple of years until Greg got a job in Atlanta.
 We had to decide whether we wanted to stay in Athens, move to Atlanta, or find some place in between.
-I sent out job applications to several local school sytems, but in the end I decided that I loved Athens and Clarke Middle too much to leave.
+I put out job applications to Gwinnett County schools, but in the end I decided that I loved Athens and Clarke Middle too much to leave.
 Greg and I settled on a house between Athens and Atlanta, so we both commuted to work every day.